wannabeSE/nestjs-google-jwt-session-auth-system/README.md

  Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | `refresh_token as Request Body` | `string` | **Required** |

+returns {access_token: jgsdggioergiohigoeoighorgh4pjfgl}

+[only extends the expiration time.
+No user info is included]

 #### To log the user out
 ```http